Crowns (CWS) Price Tops $5.82 on Exchanges

-Crowns (CURRENCY:CWS) traded flat against the dollar during the twenty-four hour period ending at 12:00 PM Eastern on March 12th.
+Crowns (CURRENCY:CWS) traded flat against the U.S. dollar during the one day period ending at 7:00 AM E.T. on March 14th.
 Crowns has a market cap of $12.56 million and $1.39 million worth of Crowns was traded on exchanges in the last 24 hours.
-During the last seven days, Crowns has traded flat against the dollar.
-One Crowns coin can now be bought for approximately $5.82 or 0.00012228 BTC on exchanges.
+One Crowns coin can now be bought for $5.82 or 0.00012228 BTC on cryptocurrency exchanges.
+In the last seven days, Crowns has traded flat against the U.S. dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.